CrunchyData/postgres-operator/docs/content/architecture/disaster-recovery.md

 provided for the primary instance.
 This may have been set with the `--storage-class` flag when the cluster was originally created
 - A Kubernetes Job is created that will perform a pgBackRest restore operation to the newly allocated PVC.
-This is facilitated by the `pgo-backrest-restore` container image.

 ![PostgreSQL Operator Restore Step 1](/images/postgresql-cluster-restore-step-1.png)